suku60/moviesaurus_frontend/README.md

   [2] modify profile data
   [3] orders
   [4] new order
-  [5]
-  [6]

 REGISTER:
-- divide Birthdate into 3 input fields so we get a full birthdate: make 3 inputs: year, month, day. combine them together with - in between. add a string-> "space00:00:00"=[ 00:00:00].
+- divide Birthdate into 3 input fields so we get a full birthdate:
-  - hide button just only be shown when user takes the black div off

 - make unable to see the form as an user, instead, let's show a funny phrase or the register order form, and so we use the same css' for it.
-- there is a comment with our  idea of making a transition.
-Otherwise, we can try to reuse the one we used at home.
-- type a text that shows the user how to complete all data without showing it

 HOME:
 -  let's make a function that returns another view with the most popular movies and some other things below the login & background